 You can find out more in our insurance guide.

-On the day of delivery, your new vehicle will be delivered to your specified address, provided it is situated on the UK mainland.
-For customers based in Northern Ireland, the customer would usually need to meet the delivery driver at the Cairnryan port to take delivery of the vehicle.
+On the day of delivery, your new vehicle will be delivered to your specified address, provided it is situated on the GB mainland.
+For some locations in Scotland, the Scottish Highlands and Scottish Islands such as Dundee (DD), Inverness (IV), Aberdeen (AB), Perth (PH), Oban (PA), Greenock (PA) Stranraer (DG) and Skye (IV) a delivery charge of up £450 may be applicable depending on distance and supplying vehicle manufacturer.
+Customers based in Northern Ireland will usually need to meet the delivery driver at the Cairnryan, Stranraer or Liverpool Birkenhead port to take delivery of the vehicle.

 Where possible, we will try to arrange delivery at a time and date that is convenient for you.
 Deliveries generally take place Monday to Friday between the hours of 9am and 5.30pm and your delivery driver will aim to call when he/she is roughly 1 hour away, provided it is safe and convenient to do so.